jonahsandersgaming/mee6/README.md

 You can install automatically or manually, see below.
 # Manual installation

-Install python3 and pip3 and redis:
+Install python3 and pip3 and redis and nginx:

-`apt install python3 python3-pip redis-server`
+`apt install python3 python3-pip redis-server nginx`

 Then, discord.py: